Nicholas Jose

 Robert Nicholas Jose (born 9 November 1952), known as Nicholas, is an Australian novelist.

 Early life and education

 Robert Nicholas Jose, known as Nicholas, was born on 9 November 1952 in London, England, to Australian parents.
-After the family moved to Australia, grew up in Broken Hill, Traralgon, Perth, and Adelaide.
+After the family moved to Australia, he grew up in Broken Hill, Traralgon, Perth, and Adelaide.

 He was educated at the Australian National University (ANU), before being awarded a Rhodes Scholarship to Oxford University in 1974.

 Career

 Jose has travelled extensively, particularly in China, where he worked from 1986 to 1990.
 He has lived and worked in Canberra and other parts of Australia as well as in England, Italy, and China.
 He was an English lecturer at ANU, and was a cultural counsellor for the Australian Embassy in Beijing from 1987 to 1990.

 He was Visiting Chair of Australian Studies at Harvard University from 2009 to 2010, and in 2012 was Professor of English and Creative Writing both at the University of Adelaide and Bath Spa University, England.

 In early 2017 Jose became involved in a research project, Other Worlds: Forms of "World Literature", for which he is leading a theme on "Antipodean China", exploring the relationship between Chinese literature and world literature.